 If true, compile in optimised mode.
 The initial value is true if Prolog was started with the -O command-line option.
+The optimise flag is scoped to a source file.

 Currently optimise compilation implies compilation of arithmetic, and deletion of redundant true/0 that may result from expand_goal/2.